Unreal-UX/UE/README.md

 - You will need to add your [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) to [GitHub Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) named PAT.
 It is then available to your actions runners as ${{secrets.PAT}}.

-**GitHub Actions Runners**
+#### GitHub Actions Runners
-- There is an included wokflow that runs on GitHub's Action runners, unfortunatly it will run out of space on those runner at this time
+There is an included wokflow that can be altered to run on GitHub's Action runners, unfortunatly it will run out of space on those runner at this time

-**Self Hosted Runners**
--
+#### Self Hosted Runners
+There is an included workflow that will run on a [self hosted runner](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners).
+When you setup the self hosted runner, you will need to make the paths as short as possible.
+I suggest the following changes
+- unzip it in a folder called build at the root of a drive (C:\ or D:\)
+- make the working folder called w (full path c:\build\w\ when everything runs locally it will end up in a structure like C:\build\w\UE\UE\*

 ## Switching to your own Fork of Unreal Engine

+You can switch the github repo that you use for the submodule.
+In theory, simply editing the [.gitmodules](.gitmodules) file with an updated URL of your Unreal Engine fork (replacing https://github.com/EpicGames/UnrealEngine.git), and then re-syncing the submodule [should do the trick](https://stackoverflow.com/questions/913701/how-to-change-the-remote-repository-for-a-git-submodule).

+If you want to automate
+- You will need to add your [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) to [GitHub Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) named PAT.
+This token needs to have access to your UnrealEngine fork, and the main [UnrealEngine](https://github.com/epicgames/unrealengine) repo.

 ### Keeping your own Fork of Unreal Engine in sync